leofabri/hassio_appliance-status-monitor/README.md

 ## ☑️ What is needed to run this:

+### Premise
+> <i>Please consider that this blueprint is shared "as it is", and even it fits my use-case, it might not be the same for you.</i>

 To achieve this level of control, the socket has to have some basic features, like:
 - power monitoring (polling rate of a maximum of 60 sec for best results)
 - ON/OFF control over HASSIO
 - status reporting

-Mine is a [u]Meross MSS310EU[/u].
+Mine is a Meross MSS310EU.

 To get the pause state to work properly, you also need another automation that can detect an overload.
-I'm not the author of that automation (which you can find [here](https://github.com/andbad/HA_PowerControl)).
-I have not tested my blueprint without this value, maybe it would still work, but it'd represent a big constraint for the whole blueprint.
+I'm not the author of that automation (which you can find [here](https://github.com/andbad/HA_PowerControl)). <br>
+I have not tested my blueprint without this value, so can't tell you if it would still work without it.

 ### 1. The State Machine entries (input_select)
 You need to create the input_select for our appliance.